 A Scheduler as a Lens into LLM Inference

-Worth noting that vLLM schedules at two layers: at the client level, a load balancer routes incoming requests across multiple EngineCore processes (the number of which is determined by the data parallelism configuration), and inside each EngineCore, a scheduler handles admission and KV cache management.
-The parallels in this post are with the latter.
+vLLM schedules at two layers.
+At the client level, a load balancer routes incoming requests across multiple EngineCore processes (how many is set by the data parallelism configuration).
+Inside each EngineCore, a scheduler handles admission and KV cache management.
+The parallels in this post are all with the latter.

 The tick loop